zeroasiccorp/switchboard/README.md

 > pip install -e .
 ```

+If you want to run the examples described below, please also run `./examples/get-deps.sh` to download the dependencies they use.

 ## Example

 Various examples demonstrating the features of Switchboard are in the `examples` folder.
 A good starting point is the `python` example, where a Python script sends packets to and receives packets from a Verilator RTL simulation.
 The configuration is simple: there is a small RTL simulation that accepts an SB packet, adds one to its value, and transmits the result on its SB output port.
 On the other side, a Python script sends an SB packet to the simulation, and checks that the packet it gets back has been incremented.